 He travelled for pleasure as well as work.

 In the 1950s Paul and Ruzzi motorbiked across Europe – in the summer on walking holidays in the Alps – small rucksack, woollen trousers and a change of socks, for days of walking.
 In the winter to ski – same rucksack, trousers but an extra pair of socks.

 He delighted to visit the Israeli side of the family in the then developing State.
 Even spending a spell at the new Technion.

 In latter years I think his resistance to a lift home after dinner was due to this same sense of adventure, because he enjoyed the freedom of travelling around on public transport.

 He accidentally moved into a second career, in Holocaust education.
-He shared his story with school children across the country, first through Beth Shalom and with the wonderful Smith family; later with HET too.
+He shared his story with school children across the country, first through Beth Shalom and with the wonderful Smith family; later with the Holocaust Education Trust too.

-Dad spoke for 10 years and reached over 25,000 school children.
+Dad spoke for ten years and reached over 25,000 school children.
 Ruzzi has made it past 100,000 if not more, apparently 1,793 talks!
-Such large numbers, groups of 50, 60 even 200 at a time.
+Such large numbers, groups of fifty, sixty even two hundred at a time.
 But you only had to go onto Twitter last night to hear teachers talk about the profound effect that his talks had on individual young people’s lives.
-There are comments like: ‘he was an extraordinary speaker’ ‘the audience was held spell bound’ ‘he was always generous with his time’ ‘he was good with young people’ ‘he was inspiring to all’ ‘I will never forget his story’ ‘Rudi was a truly remarkable person, who radiated goodness’; ‘I was moved by his humour and courage’.
+There are comments like: ‘he was an extraordinary speaker’, ‘the audience was held spell bound’, ‘he was always generous with his time’, ‘he was good with young people’, ‘he was inspiring to all’, ‘I will never forget his story’, ‘Rudi was a truly remarkable person, who radiated goodness’; ‘I was moved by his humour and courage’.